How to Install VSCodium on Fedora 40 or 39 Linux

 Now, let’s dive into the technical aspects of installing VSCodium on your Fedora Linux system.

-Install VSCodium on Fedora Linux via DNF
+Method 1: Install VSCodium via DNF

 Update Fedora Before VSCodium Installation

-Starting with an up-to-date Fedora Linux system is essential to ensure a smooth installation process and maintain good practice.
+Starting with an up-to-date Fedora Linux system is essential to ensure a smooth installation and maintain good practice.
 Open your terminal and execute the following command:

 sudo dnf upgrade --refresh